Node Profiles of Symmetric Digital Search Trees: Concentration Properties: Expected Values of the External Profile

+The corresponding inverse Laplace transform yields the equation $F(x)+F'(x)= 2F(2x)$.
 With this differential-functional equation, we prove the positivity of $F$ by contradiction.
 Assume \emph{a contrario} that $F(x)$ has a zero in $(0,\infty)$, say $x_0$.
-Then $F'(x_0)=2F(2x_0)\ge 0$ and since $F'(x_0)>0$ is not possible (for otherwise $F(x)$ would become negative in a neighborhood of $x_0$), we also have $F(2x_0)=0$.
+Then $F'(x_0)= 2F(2x_0)\ge 0$ and since $F'(x_0)>0$ is not possible (for otherwise $F(x)$ would become negative in a neighborhood of $x_0$), we also have $F(2x_0)= 0$.
 Continuing this argument, we obtain arbitrarily large zeros.
-This is, however, impossible since we see from (\ref{Fx-large}) that $F(x)$ is positive for all $x$ large enough. \end{proof}
+This is, however, impossible since we see from \eqref{Fx-large} that $F(x)$ is positive for all $x$ large enough. \end{proof}